yuwei1/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is folder was created for the toolbox course.
+This folder was created for the toolbox course.